linuxkay/Process_Monitoring/README.md

 ## Description

-Monitor a specific  process, re-launch process if a specific process is dead.
+Monitor specific process, re-launch process if specific process is dead.

 ## Demo in Animation

 ## Overview

 systemd can easily replace this function.
 So no need to use this program.
-It still works in 2020.
+It still works in 2020 though.

 ## Requirements